CrowdSocial/CrowdSocial/README.md

 The following **optional** features are implemented:

-* [ ] The app shows a quick tour of itself once its opened for the first time
+* [ ] The app shows a quick tour of itself once its opened for the first time.
-* [ ] It provides a button/link to open the quick tour anytime a user wants
+* [ ] It provides a button/link to open the quick tour anytime a user wants.
 * [ ] App allows the event creating user to add images/media for event (e.g.: photo of a ping pong table), either by directly uploading or using camera.
 * [ ] Participating users get an email confirmation when they participate in an event.
+* [ ] App shows the place of the event on Google Maps.

 The following **bonus** features are implemented:

+* [ ] App allows users to create private and pubic events.
-* [ ] When any user opens the app, the user is able to see all events listed nearby his/her locality.
+* [ ] When any user opens the app, the user is able to see all public events listed nearby his/her locality.
 This can be done by using map/location services.
 They can then select any event and participate.
 * [ ] The app can be made as a record keeper(company) of the money exchanged for the event.
 Once the event is over, the app(company) will hand over/transfer money to the winners account.
 We can integrate with Paypal Sandbox and play with virtual money for the purpose of this project.